Thiagolino8/snake/README.md

 ## Play

-You can play the game here:.
+You can play the game here:<https://snake-liart-two.vercel.app/>.